 What does year-to-date mean?

-Year-to-date (YTD) is a time-based measurement used in financial management and investment.
+Year-to-date (YTD) means the total of something from the first day of the year through the current date.
+It is a time-based measurement used in financial management and investment.
 Most North American companies take year-to-date to mean the calendar year, which is also aligned with their fiscal year (starting January 1).

-However, some companies do not peg their fiscal year to the calendar year, so be careful to check which fiscal year you’re using before preparing any YTD information.
-Some companies will choose different fiscal years to align better with seasonal trends, or lumpy supply and demand.
+However, some companies do not peg their fiscal year to the calendar year for accounting purposes, so be careful to check which fiscal year you’re using before preparing any YTD information.
+Some companies will choose different fiscal years to align better with seasonal business trends, or lumpy supply and demand.

 Who uses year-to-date?

-Business owners, accountants, bookkeepers, and investors all use YTD to compare current performance to other periods.
-Year-to-date is typically used as a quick way to check in on revenue, income, or dividends.
+Business owners, accountants, bookkeepers, and investors all use YTD to compare current year performance to other periods (typically the previous year).
+Year-to-date is usually used as a quick way to check in on revenue, income, or dividends for the beginning of the year or any other period.
 Here are some other groups or entities that use year-to-date as a metric.

 Global financial markets

 Stock markets also provide YTD information to help investors, fund managers, listed investment companies and wider markets to understand performance.
 For example, you can quickly check the performance of the S&P 500 using a whole range of different time-based measures, including YTD.